mcaiati2/my-react-portfolio/copiedREADME.md

 TODO - Image on About Page
 TODO - Add About Page veribage
-TODO - THEN the About Me title and section are selected by default when the page is first loaded (?)
 TODO - github and deployed app links (?)
+TODO - fix form styling

 TODO - Explain Work.tsx code that we added
 TODO - Explain index.scss code that we added

 Acceptance Criteria